John Laurinaitis: Return to Head of Talent Relations (2021–2022)

 In March 2021, Laurinaitis was re-hired by WWE as Head of Talent Relations.
 In April 2022, the WWE board began investigating nondisclosure agreements related to misconduct claims by women in the company against Laurinaitis and Vince McMahon.
 On June 21, Laurinaitis was removed from his post and replaced by Bruce Prichard.
 Laurinaitis was officially let go by WWE on August 8, ending his 21-year employment with the company.

 Professional wrestling style

 Laurinaitis is the innovator of the cutter maneuver, which he dubbed the Ace Crusher.
 He created the move while training with Barry Windham in 1987 and began using it a year later in All Japan Pro Wrestling.
 Later practitioners of the cutter include Diamond Dallas Page (who called it the Diamond Cutter) and Randy Orton (who called it the RKO).

 Personal life

 Laurinaitis' brothers Joe, who was Animal of The Road Warriors, and Marcus were also professional wrestlers.
 He is also the uncle of James Laurinaitis, former linebacker for the St. Louis Rams and New Orleans Saints.

-On September 3, 2015, Laurinaitis became engaged to Kathy Colace, who is the mother of The Bella Twins and the mother-in-law of former WWE champion Daniel Bryan.
+On September 3, 2015, Laurinaitis became engaged to Kathy Colace, who is the mother of The Bella Twins and the mother-in-law of former WWE champion Bryan Danielson.
 The two were married in a private ceremony on March 24, 2016.
+On the October 16, 2024 episode of "The Nikki & Brie Show" Podcast, Colace confirmed that she and Laurinaitis were now divorced.

+Sexual assault accusation

+In January 2024, a lawsuit was filed by Janel Grant, who had been employed at WWE headquarters between 2019 and 2022.
+Grant alleged that Vince McMahon had coerced her into a sexual relationship, and along with John Laurinaitis sexually trafficked her and repeatedly sexually assaulted her during 2020–2021.

+On February 1, 2024, Laurinaitis responded by releasing a statement through his attorney that accused McMahon of sexual misconduct, where he accused McMahon of holding "Power, [and] control" over him and of making "dictatorial sexual demands with repercussions if not met."